gregoriomarchesini/gregoriomarchesini.github.io/_posts/2025-05-04-to-function.md

 ---
 layout: post
-title: opti.to_function for faster MPC
+title: tricks for faster MPC in Casadi
-date: 2015-03-15 16:40:16
+date: 2025-05-04 16:40:16
 description: march & april, looking forward to summer
 tags: coding mpc
 categories: sample-posts
+giscus_comments: true
 ---

 # Running faster MPC

 When dealing with nonlinear Model Predicive Control (MPC), there is often a question on how to make the code faster.
+I will consider the general purpose optimization library `casadi`.

 A few main key factors are essential to speed up your solution time.